google/WebFundamentals/src/_langs/en/updates/2015-08-28-using-manifest-sitewide-theme-and-background-color.markdown

 "background_color": "#2196F3",
 {% endhighlight %}

-There will now be no white screen as your site is launched from the homescreen.
+There will now be no white screen as your site is launched from the home screen.

 A good suggested value for this property is the background color of the load page.
-Using the same colors as the background page will allow for a smooth looking transistion from this splashscreen to the homepage.
+Using the same colors as the background page will allow for a smooth looking transition from this splashscreen to the homepage.

 It is strongly suggested that you add the `background_color` in to your manifest.